cl-fui/cl-termbox/README.md

 * `tb::blit&` is available, but is deprecated.
 * `tb::put-cell&` stores a cell via a pointer parameter, and the Lisp use-case is unclear.
 * `tb::cell-buffer&` returns a pointer to the buffer, and the use-case is unclear.
+* utf/unicode functions deal with foreign pointers and the Lisp use-case is unclear.
 * `tb::poll-event&` and `tb::peek-event&` return a raw foreign structure.
-To be fixed.
-* utf/unicode functions deal with buffer pointers and the Lisp use-case is unclear.
+Generally, the application will pre-allocate an event record and pass it to the poll/peek routine to be filled.
+Upon return, the application typically needs a couple of values, so translating the entire structure to Lisp is unwise.
+A custom extractor is probably a better solution.

 ## Getting started - for EMACS/Slime users: